grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ## Bloaty background workers

-**The problem:**

-To scroll back to the three memory shapes, the shape of this chart looks rather familiar, namely that this is classic memory bloat.
+To scroll back up to the three memory shapes; the shape of the background memory usage chart, as shown above, looks rather familiar.
 Memory is being allocated and because of its size, Ruby thinks that this particular piece of memory must be important, so it persists it for quite a while.
 After an hour it increases again; rinse and repeat.

-**The solution:**
+It's classic memory bloat.

-It turned out that there was a cronjob who's sole purpose was to read logs, compress them, store them elsewhere for safekeeping and delete them.
+It turned out that there was a cronjob whose sole purpose was to read logs, compress them, store them elsewhere for safekeeping and delete them.
 Our backend grew and grew, so we naturally acquired more logs.
 The logs were persisted in a single array and then compressed, wherein lied the issue.
 This array became incredibly large and this compressing naturally had to be done in batches.
-After fixing this, the problem went away and our memory looked good and healthy again for the background workers:
+After fixing it, the problem went away and our memory looked good and healthy again for the background workers:

 ![bloat](/img/1/9.png)

 ## One down, one to go!

-Now onward to the frightening memory issue: the one in the puma servers; the one that started it all.

 ![bloat](/img/1/4.png)

-By simply looking at this graph, it looks like a leak, however back in December 2018 we concluded it wasn't leak.
-Considering all possibilities, my first hypothesis was that the investigation back in December was incorrect and it must be a leak.
+By simply looking at this graph, it looks like a leak.
+The shape is lineair, what more information do I need?
+However back in December 2018 we concluded it wasn't a leak.
+Considering all possibilities, my first hypothesis was that the investigation back in December was incorrect and the shape of the graph indicated that it must be a leak.

-I changed two things to find it: I installed a tool called [rbtrace](https://github.com/tmm1/rbtrace) on our production environment and naturally I had to drop our puma server restarting patch.
+I had to find this leak and changed two things in our backend to find it: I installed a tool called [rbtrace](https://github.com/tmm1/rbtrace) on our production environment and naturally I had to drop our puma server restarting patch.
 I deployed these changes and started to measure away.
-Because memory leaks take a while to reveal their ugly face, I had to wait a bunch of hours between taking measurements and I had to remind myself to revert everything back to normal when the day was over, in case it would run out of memory at night.
+Because memory leaks take a while to reveal their ugly face, I had to wait a bunch of hours between taking measurements.
+I also had to remind myself to revert everything back to normal when the day was over, in case it would run out of memory at night.

 ![bloat](/img/1/13.png)

-Looking at the memory issue I can now clearly see that this is not a leak.
+After keeping our backend running for a long time without the restart patch, it produced this image.
+Looking at it today, I can now clearly see that this is not a leak.
 However at the time when I made this screenshot, I was still convinced the puma server was leaking memory, knew nothing about memory fragmentation and naturally I couldn't find anything which even remotely smelled like a leak.

 The logical next theory in finding this ninja leak would be that an underlying C-library was leaking in one of the Ruby dependencies.
 The way to measure this according to some articles I read, was to compile Ruby with [jemalloc](http://jemalloc.net/).